 10 Santander Staff and Mobility awards

-10 Santander Staff and Mobility awards: 2 with Tufts University; 1 with MIT, USA; 3 with Peking University; 1 with Tsinghua University; 3 with University of Sao Paulo; PI: Prof Prashant Kuma (2012–2015).
+10 Santander Staff and Mobility awards: Two with Tufts University; one with MIT, USA; three with Peking University; one with Tsinghua University; three with University of Sao Paulo.

 Developing collaborative strategy for carrying out measurements, dispersion modelling and assessing heath impacts due to vehicle–induced airborne ultrafine particles and contributing to the development of wind tunnel capabilities in India

 Surrey PI, UKIERI project from British Council with IIT Delhi, India; PI: Prof Prashant Kumar (2011–2013).

 UK-India Education and Research Initiative

 British Council, India; with IIT Roorkee & Delhi, India; Indian partner lead bid; PI: Prof Prashant Kumar (2012–2013).

 Experimental and computational analysis of the dispersion of nanoparticles in transport microenvironments